Breitbart News: 2016–present: after the 2016 election

 In November 2016, the cereal manufacturer Kellogg's announced they would no longer advertise on Breitbart News, saying the site was not "aligned with [their] values".
 In response, Breitbart announced plans to boycott the company.
 Breitbart announced they would be willing to go to "war" with Kellogg's over its decision to remove ads from the site.

 In January 2017, editor Julia Hahn resigned from Breitbart News to work as special assistant to president Donald Trump.

 Milo Yiannopoulos, who had served as a senior editor of Breitbart News since 2014, resigned from the company on February 21, 2017 after a video of him making controversial statements in relation to hebephilia surfaced.

 Allies of Donald Trump's son-in-law and senior advisor Jared Kushner complained to Trump in April 2017 after Breitbart published several unflattering articles about Kushner.
 Shortly afterwards, the site's senior editors asked staffers to stop writing stories critical of Kushner.

 Bannon was appointed White House Chief Strategist in the administration of US President Donald Trump and served in that role for seven months; he was dismissed from the White House on August 17, 2017.
 That same day, he was again appointed executive chairman of Breitbart News.
 In January 2018, Breitbart News announced that Bannon had stepped down from his position as executive chairman.

 In October 2019, Facebook announced that Breitbart News would be included as a "trusted source" in its Facebook News feature alongside sources like The New York Times and The Washington Post.
 The decision sparked controversy due to Breitbart's status as a platform for the alt-right and its reputation for publishing misinformation.
 In October 2021, The Wall Street Journal reported that Facebook executives resisted removing Breitbart News from Facebook's News Tab feature to avoid angering Donald Trump and Republican members of Congress, despite criticism from Facebook employees.

 Decline in advertisers and readership

 From November 2016 to June 2017, Breitbart's readership fell faster than other news sites.
 In the two months from April to June 2017, the site lost about 90% of its advertisers.
 The decline coincided with boycotts aimed at getting advertisers to stop running ads on the site.
 The boycotts were mainly organized by the anonymous online group Sleeping Giants, which said on June 5 that 2,200 organizations had committed to stop advertising on Breitbart News (and similar sites) due to its controversial positions.
 Soon thereafter, Breitbart News trimmed prominently displayed, overtly racist content and fired contributor Katie McHugh for posting Islamophobic tweets about the 2017 London Bridge attack.

-By 2019, Breitbart had lost nearly 75% of its readership, going from 17.3 million at the beginning of 2017 to 4.6 million in May 2019.
+By 2019, Breitbart had lost nearly 75% of its readership, going from 17.3 million monthly readers at the beginning of 2017 to 4.6 million in May 2019.
+By October 2024, its monthly readership had declined to around 700,000.